 Daniel has been studying the international warrior arts for over thirty years, having trained and taught both nationally and abroad.
 With extensive former experience in both private security and private investigations, Daniel has sought out the practical application of traditional arts, and has taught both amateur and professional fighters alike.
 Daniel is currently the head MMA instructor at a major Canadian University, and a full time martial arts instructor for a variety of academies.

-Daniel has also been involved in the Takamatsu-Den arts for over two decades, and currently runs a Jissen Kobudo Jinenkan training group under Dojo Cho Andrew Keyworth.
-Daniel has been fortunate enough to train in Japan with Kancho Fumio Manaka, and focuses the majority of his practice on Jinen Ryu.
-Daniel is also a practitioner of Hapkido, currently studying privately with Grandmaster Cha Dong Chol.
+Daniel has been involved in the Takamatsu-Den arts for well over two decades, and has trained extensively in the Genbukan (Soke Shoto Tanemura), and currently runs a Jissen Kobudo Jinenkan training group under Dojo Cho Andrew Keyworth.
+Daniel has been fortunate enough to train in Japan with Kancho Fumio Manaka (Jinenkan).

 Larry Mitchell has been studying and teaching the martial arts for over forty years.
 Having served in the Canadian Armed Forces as a Commissioned Officer in both Infantry and Signals, it was there that Larry continued studying both traditional arts as well as modern combatives.
 Larry has had the privilege of teaching combatives courses within the Canadian Armed Forces.
 Larry has furthered his martial education by studying throughout the world, including Europe, Israel, Philippines, and Japan.
 He has been a personal student of four headmasters during his studies.
 He has studied extensively in Wushu, Japanese Jujutsu, and a number of Filipino Martial systems.
 In later years, he has focused on Kenjutsu, and has studied Katori Shinto Ryu, Ono Ha Itto Ryu, and Yagyu Shinkage Ryu.